linguapress

 There are still people in positions of power who do not believe that everyone has to work to protect our natural environment .

 In 2015 most of the nations of the world signed the historic Paris Environmental protocol.
 Two years later, President Trump took USA out of this vital international accord.
-And in countries all over the world, there are still people who think that "protecting the environment" is a pointless waste of money
+When Joe Biden took over as President of the USA, he rapidly brought the country back into the Paris agreement; yet in countries all over the world, there are still people who think that "protecting the environment" is a pointless waste of money.

 Industrial pollutionA HUMOROUS DIALOGUE THAT MIGHT TAKE PLACE ANYWHERE